sologenic/com-fs-user-model/MODEL.md

 - Multiple filter criteria can be combined (AND logic)
 - `Offset` and `Limit` enable pagination
 - `WalletAddress` and `BrokerAccountID` enable reverse lookups
+- `UserIDs` should contain Firebase Auth UIDs, not email addresses

 #### UserID